PETER BURGHAM - Profile

 In 2019-20, I completed 3 books of verse and learnt some of the do's and don'ts of self-publishing.

-In 2021, I also revamped my original collection and re-launched it as Bird's Eye View, and finally, in October 2021, I will be publishing my latest collection of lyrical narrative poems, Touchpoints.
+In 2021, I also revamped my original collection and re-launched it as Bird's Eye View, which led to an unexpected and most welcome recommendation by New Writing North.
+In October 2021, I published my latest collection of lyrical narrative poems, Touchpoints.
 For the latter, I'd like to acknowledge my gratitude to York Writers' Group for their ever-helpful analysis and support.

 It's been a busy couple of years !